Hyacinthe04/pig-dice/README.md

 Output: player 2 starts at 0

-End game when one player's score reaches 100.
+End game when one player's bank reaches 100.

 Input: player 2 bank = 101